What Is The Lowest Common Multiple Of 3 And 5

 This method is particularly helpful when dealing with larger numbers, as finding the GCD is often easier than listing multiples.

 • Listing Multiples Strategically: While listing multiples can be time-consuming, it is still useful for smaller numbers or when you need a quick estimate.
 To make this method more efficient, start with the larger number and list its multiples.
 Then, check if any of those multiples are also multiples of the smaller number.
-For example, let's find the LCM of 8 and 12:
+As an example, let's find the LCM of 8 and 12:

 • Multiples of 12: 12, 24, 36, 48, ...